 - Mindset: All emails and phone calls are fake until you are satisfied they are genuine. - Do not be pushed or scared in to doing anything.
-That is not how legitimate organisations work.
-You are in control. - When using the 'Reply' feature of email, always double check the 'To' field that auto populates is legitimate/as expected. - Assess what an email is asking you to do.
+Saying 'act now or else' is not how legitimate organisations work.
+You are in control. - When using the 'Reply' feature of email, always double check the 'To' field that auto populates is legitimate/as expected.
+Scams work by populating it with their address! - Assess what an email is asking you to do.
 Does it sound normal behaviour?
 It is far better to cause a delay for a security check, than fall for a scam. - If worried, contact the person/organisation involved directly by your usual method to confirm the request.
 Alternatively, forward any email to computer.office@bnc.ox.ac.uk for an opinion. - If ever directed to a website from an email, always check the actual web address of the site you've landed on from the link.
 Is it genuine?
-Is it secure? - Never feel stupid if you think you may have made a mistake; we all make them.
+Is it secure?
+If in doubt, search for the company/organisation on a standard search engine and compare the URL / address of the legitimate main site to the one you are being redirected to. - Never feel stupid if you think you may have made a mistake; we all make them.
 Scammers rely on people not feeling strong enough to admit to possible mistakes.
-Do not let them win report any potential security breach of your credentials to computer.office@bnc.ox.ac.uk.
+Do not let them win - report any potential security breach of your credentials to computer.office@bnc.ox.ac.uk.
+If you are worried as to financial loss, contact your bank.